solid-contrib/information/weekly-updates/next.md

 Anyone may propose improvements by submitting proposals for the Solid Specification, Solid Roadmap, or Supporting Documentation.
 Submitted proposals are reviewed through an [editorial process](https://github.com/solid/culture#reviewing-proposals) before they are accepted.

 Below are a list of proposals that are ready for editorial review.
 If you are part of a panel and want to add a proposal for editorial review submit a pull request to add them to the list below.

+This week there are no proposals ready for editorial review.

 ### Reviewed Solid Proposals
 Candidate proposals to the Solid Specification, Solid Roadmap, or Supporting Documentation submitted for review go through an editorial process before they are accepted.
 You can read more about the details of the submission and review process of proposals [here](https://github.com/solid/culture#how-to-make-changes).
 This week the roles are still being reviewed so the editorial process is on hold.